 If AD servers are behind a load balancer, you must procure the SSL certificate to identify ThoughtSpot to the load balancer.
 The communication after the load balancer is non-secure.
-ThoughtSpot does not support a scenario where multiple AD servers provide their own SSL certificates.
+ThoughtSpot doesn’t support a scenario where multiple AD servers provide their own SSL certificates.

 If you choose 'yes', new users are automatically created within ThoughtSpot when successfully authenticated against AD.
 ThoughtSpot doesn’t cache passwords for AD-authenticated users.

-If you choose 'no', users have to be manually created with a dummy password as a placeholder in ThoughtSpot before they can log in.
+If you choose 'no', users have to be manually created with a dummy password as a placeholder in ThoughtSpot before they can sign in.

 The username you specify when creating the LDAP-authenticated user manually in ThoughtSpot has to be domain qualified, for example:

-In order to log in to ThoughtSpot, the user has to exist in ThoughtSpot independent of whether that user is authenticated against AD or against ThoughtSpot’s internal authentication.
+In order to sign in to ThoughtSpot, the user has to exist in ThoughtSpot independent of whether that user is authenticated against AD or against ThoughtSpot’s internal authentication.

-You do not have to create a user called
+You don’t have to create a user called

 tsadmin on your LDAP server.